 Many of the research studies discussed so far highlight academic achievement in mathematics and gender, particularly the performance of girls in a mathematical setting.
-Through an analysis of 2003 PISA results from 33 countries, a substanative and consistent negative effect of gender on self-efficacy was uncovered in most of the 33 countries (Williams and Williams, 2010).
+Through an analysis of 2003 PISA results from 33 countries, a substantive and consistent negative effect of gender on self-efficacy was uncovered in most of the 33 countries (Williams & Williams, 2010).
 As noted previously self-efficacy leads to greater effort, which results in greater academic achievement.
 Williams and Williams argued the expectation of significant others depress the self-efficacy levels of girls.
 The stereotyping of girls mathematic abilities has resulted in females underrating their capabilities compared to boys within this content area.
 Female students internalize the stereotype that their potential for academic success is defined by hard work and effort (Patell, Awad, Cestone, 2014).
-Kurtz-Costes, Rowley, Harris-Britt and Woods (2008) claimed girls who are consistently exposed to gender views about math and science, stereotype threat and its effects have taken hold by the time they reach middle school.
+Kurtz-Costes, Rowley, Harris-Britt, and Woods (2008) claimed girls who are consistently exposed to gender views about math and science, stereotype threat and its effects have taken hold by the time they reach middle school.
 A significant number have already developed an identity belief that degrades the importance of math and science in their future education and careers.
 It is recommended that late childhood is the best fitting developmental stage for interventions focusing on reducing the gender gaps in mathematics and science.

 Davis et al. (2011) researched the academic benefits from incremental theories for students who view themselves as underdogs versus viewing themselves as having top dog status in a competitive setting.
 Underdogs were defined as students who have the odds stacked against them and have a low chance of success.
 Students’ implicit theories of math ability and helplessness attribute were assessed after the underdog status of students was manipulated during a math competition.
 Entity theorist in an underdog position reported greater feelings of helplessness and exhibited a loss of self-efficacy in their math abilities.
 Implicit theories and self-perceptions are powerful when students experience situations that threaten their confidence in their abilities.
 When students perceive themselves as an underdog, their low self-efficacy level affects their effort they exert leading to lower achievement.

-Self-regulation and implicit theories
+Self-regulation and Implicit Theories

 The strength model of self-control suggests that acts of self-regulation deplete a resource that is limited.
 This depletion, referred to as ego depletion, makes it less and less likely to apply self-control on subsequent tasks that closely follow.
 However, self-regulation is strengthened by use over time.
 Completing a daily task where self-control is needed has proven to gradually improve self-regulation (Baumeister, Vohs & Tice 2007).
-Job, Dweck and Walton (2010) investigated whether holding a theory that difficult tasks are energizing rather than depleting helped people avoid ego depletion and sustain self-regulation.
+Job, Dweck, and Walton (2010) investigated whether holding a theory that difficult tasks are energizing rather than depleting helped people avoid ego depletion and sustain self-regulation.
 Three of the four studies completed in this research showed only people who thought of will power as a limited resource showed ego depletion.
 A fourth study demonstrated that the more a person held a limited-resource theory, the poorer their self-regulation applied in real world context was exhibited.
 For people who held a non-limited resource theory, effort was not reduced because of prior uses of self-regulation.
 Students can affect their self-control by understanding their own belief about willpower, limited or non-limited resources, and how these affect situations when the need for self-regulation is high.

 Incremental theorists are less likely to experience feelings of helplessness in challenging situations and demonstrate a capability to regulate their emotions.
 This ability allows them to build their self-efficacy.
 Effectively regulating their emotions and remaining optimistic in challenging situations leads them towards greater achievement (Davis et al., 2010).